SSWConsulting/SSW.Rules.Content/rules/cross-approvals/rule.md

 ##### Number of Approvals: 3+ or stick with the "original approver"

 When approval is critical to the business, it is worth considering if it should be approved by a "council" of people or by the "original approver".
 These are tasks where a mistake could be catastrophic for the business.
+It's important that one of the approvers of these tasks is a senior in the relevant field.
+Any key stakeholders affected by the change should also be alerted.

 ::: greybox
 **Example:** Opening a new office (costly and risky).